Blunk-electronic/ET/script_command_set.md

+## DEVICES
+There are two kinds of devices: Those which have an abstract representation (via a symbol) in the schematic - we call them "electrical devices".
+The second type of devices are those which appear in the layout only.
+They are used to model things like fiducials or mounting holes.
+We refer to them as "non-electrical devices".

-## DEVICES AND UNITS
+### ELECTRICAL DEVICES AND UNITS
+Most devices are of this type.
+Unless otherwise noted we just call them "devices" in this section.
-A device is something like a resistor (consisting of a schematic symbol and a package drawing).
+An electrical device is something like a resistor (consisting of a schematic symbol and a package drawing).
 A single resistor contains only one symbol:

-### ADDING
+#### ADDING
 ```
 schematic led_driver add device $HOME/git/BEL/ET_component_library/devices/passive/resistors/R.dev 1 110 10 0 S_0805 # sheet 1 x y rotation [variant]
 ```